-In addition to sight tests and the provision of optical appliances such as spectacles, optometrists may also be approved by the HSCB to provide enhanced services.
-These services may be provided if your optometrist finds signs of a condition called ‘glaucoma’, when they examine your eyes.
+In addition to sight tests and the provision of optical appliances such as spectacles and contact lenses, optometrists may also be approved by the HSCB to provide enhanced services.

 Enhanced services enable the optometrist to undertake additional or repeat tests to better determine the status of your eye health.
 Your optometrist will advise you if you require these additional or repeat tests.

-Following some services you will be asked to complete a patient experience/satisfaction questionnaire.
+Following some enhanced services you will be asked to complete a patient experience/satisfaction questionnaire.

 Your feedback is important.
 Please complete the questionnaire if you have been given one.